-Judge Oran F. Whiting is devoted to ensuring justice and to safeguarding equality for all citizens of Cook County.
-He brings high qualifications, experience, common sense, and impartiality to the bench.
+Judge Oran F. Whiting is devoted to ensuring justice and safeguarding equality for ALL citizens of Cook County.
+He brings high qualifications, impartiality, experience, common sense, and compassion to the bench.

-Judge Whiting also has a depth of judicial and government experience as a former Illinois Court of Claims Commissioner trial judge, Secretary of State hearing officer, and counsel to the speaker of the Illinois House of Representatives.
-As a current member of the Attorney Registration and Disciplinary Commission of the Supreme Court of Illinois’ Oversight Committee, Judge Whiting is responsible for ensuring a high ethical standard for attorneys.
+Judge Whiting has significant judicial and government experience as a former Illinois Court of Claims Commissioner (trial judge), Secretary of State Jesse White Hearing Officer, and Springfield, Illinois legislative counsel.
+As a current member of the Attorney Registration and Disciplinary Commission of the Supreme Court of Illinois’ Oversight Committee, Judge Whiting is responsible for ensuring a high ethical standard for Illinois’ attorneys.

-Judge Whiting has life-long roots in Chicago and a strong educational background.
+Judge Whiting is a Chicagoan with a strong educational background.
 He lived on Chicago’s West Side until the age of nine, when he moved to the South Side.
-He attended Francis W. Parker School, and received his undergraduate education from the University of Pennsylvania (where he received a B.S. in economics and a B.A. in international relations).
-He received his legal education at the Georgetown University Law Center, before returning home to Chicago to begin his legal career.
+He attended Francis W. Parker School, and received his undergraduate education from the University of Pennsylvania (where he earned a B.S. in economics and a B.A. in international relations while lettering in a varsity sport).
+He received his legal education at the Georgetown University Law Center before returning home to Chicago to begin his legal career.